unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: one of the following:
+* `200 OK`:
-    * Returned if the portal is deleted successfully.
+    * Returned if the portal was deleted successfully.
-    * Returned if failed to delete portal due to device under that portal is being used as a Clone for other devices.
-* `403 Forbidden`: Returned if the caller user is not authenticated.
+* `403 Forbidden`: Returned if the caller is not authenticated.
-* `404 Not Found`: Returned if the portal id is invalid.
+* `404 Not Found`: Returned if the Portal id is invalid.

 ##### Example